ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-d`, `--destination`</dt>
 <dd>The name of the application to receive events; for example, `myapp`.
-If needed, use the `path` option to further qualify the destination.
+If needed, use the `--path` option to further qualify the destination.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the ping event subscription.
 Use a name that is unique within the project.
 <ul>
-	<li>The name must begin with a lowercase letter.</li>
-	<li>The name must end with a lowercase alphanumeric character.</li>
+	<li>The name must begin and end with a lowercase alphanumeric character.</li>
-	<li>The name must be 35 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-).</li>
+	<li>The name must be 253 characters or fewer and can contain lowercase letters, numbers, periods (.), and hyphens (-).</li>
 </ul>
 This value is required. </dd>
 <dt>`-da`, `--data`</dt>